-If insolvent liquidation is ordered against a debtor, all enforcement/ foreclosure proceedings against such debtor are terminated, all of its assets are placed under control of the liquidator appointed by the court.
+If insolvent liquidation is ordered against a debtor, all enforcement/foreclosure proceedings against such debtor are terminated, all of its assets are placed under control of the liquidator appointed by the court.
 Claims against the insolvent company and security interests created over its assets (including, for example, the mortgage over its property, or the pledge created over its receivables) can be enforced only within the framework of, and according to the rules applicable to, the insolvent liquidation proceedings controlled by the liquidator.
 The lender must register with the liquidator within strict statutory deadlines in order to be able to assert its claims against the debtor and achieve due priority in the order of payments made by the liquidator to the creditors.
 In addition, in insolvent liquidation of the security provider, the liquidator or other creditor may file for legal action before the court to challenge any transactions concluded by the debtor (including, for example, granting of a mortgage) if it qualifies as either a fraudulent transaction, an undervalued transaction or a preferential transaction within the meaning of the Bankruptcy Act, in each case subject to other conditions (e.g. suspect periods) set out in the Bankruptcy Act.
-Furthermore, for the purpose of exercising the call option, only those claims can be set off against the insolvent debtor which have been registered by the liquidator and which has not been assigned following the commencement of the liquidation.
+Furthermore, for the purpose of exercising the call option, the lender cannot set off its claims against the insolvent debtor if it exercises the call option following the commencement of the liquidation.